 By: Dirk Dijkerman, Strategist, Change Manager, Facilitator, Speaker, and Negotiator for Effective Development

 Jessica already demonstrated key skills essential for successfully advancing her constituents priorities in Washington.
-Starting in 2006, she helped me at the Department of State as the Iraq Country Coordinator.
-Here she successfully guided $25 billion in Federal funds through Congressional appropriations and oversight committees, and coordinated with the many different U.S. Government departments and agencies engaged in Iraq’s reconstruction and recovery.
+Starting in 2006, Jessica helped me at the Department of State as the Iraq Country Coordinator.
+She successfully guided $25 billion in federal funds through Congressional appropriations and oversight committees, and coordinated with the many different U.S. government departments and agencies.
 I last benefited from her expertise when she advised me on managing USAID’s multi-billion dollar budget for the Ebola crisis in West Africa.
 Drawing from her international experience and knowledge on navigating Washington, she advanced two high-stakes U.S. National Security priorities.
 Her ability to calmly manage multiple conflicting pressures, interests, and the myriad of technical and political details involved, sets her apart.
 I know she'll work even harder for the people in California's 4th congressional district.
 She is ready to be successful in Washington.

 By: Brendan Orsinger, Co-founder at democracy.org